Domestic flights in Nigeria disrupted due to fuel shortage

 Another carrier, Arik Air, delayed almost all its flights on Tuesday and cancelled others, it said, adding that there was no certainty on the situation in the coming days.

-Nigeria imports almost all its jet fuel, which has nearly doubled to as high as 625 naira ($1.50) per litre since December, Arik Air said.
+Nigeria imports almost all its jet fuel, which has nearly doubled to as high as 625 naira (about R22) per litre since December, Arik Air said.

 Global jet fuel prices have hit a near 14-year peak as Russia's invasion of Ukraine triggered a surge in the crude oil market, hitting airlines and passengers with steep cost increases.